 Breast Reduction vs. Breast Lift (Mastopexy): Which Is Right for Me?
+(Updated September 2024)

 Blog - Breast Reduction vs. Breast Lift (Mastopexy): Which Is Right for Me? - woman laying by the pool in a bikini

-The breast reduction is designed to remove the excess tissue, while at the same time, elevate and place the breast back onto the chest wall AND create a beautiful shape.
-The breast size will be significantly more proportionate to the patient’s body, and both physical and emotional pain will be improved significantly.
-The scars from a breast reduction are typically in the shape of an anchor which usually heal quite well.
-View before and after photos of breast reduction cases in our gallery.
+Breast reduction surgery removes excess tissue, while elevating and placing the breasts back onto the chest wall AND creating a beautiful shape.
+Breast size becomes significantly more proportionate to your body, and your lifestyle significantly improves.
+The scars from a breast reduction are typically in the shape of an anchor, which heal quite well.
+We place your incisions strategically to minimize visibility.

-There are several types of mastopexy procedures, each one designed to address the specific portion of the breast needing to be lifted.
+There are several types of mastopexy techniques, each one designed to address the specific portion of the breast needing to be lifted.
 The scars can range from a circular scar around the areola to a lollipop scar to an anchor scar.
 The severity of the breast laxity dictates the type of breast lift performed.
-View examples of breast lift before and after photos in our gallery.

-Evaluating Your Specific Concerns and Goals
+Evaluating Your Aesthetic Concerns and Goals

 Take the Next Step